Rooftop Koreans: Use of radio stations

-Influence
+Legacy

-The rooftop Koreans have been cited by gun rights advocates for the value of citizen ownership of firearms and "being your own first responder".
-In recent years, it has also been the subject of social media memes, contributing to ease of tensions with African American communities especially in the 2014 Ferguson unrest, the emergence of Black Lives Matter, and the increased racial tensions around Stop Asian Hate.
+In the 21st century, it has been the subject of social media memes, contributing to ease of tensions with African American communities especially in the 2014 Ferguson unrest, the emergence of Black Lives Matter, and the increased racial tensions around Stop Asian Hate.

-During the June 2025 Los Angeles protests, Donald Trump Jr., son of United States president Donald Trump, tweeted a photo of a Rooftop Korean captioned "Make Rooftop Koreans Great Again!" in reference to rioting and looting that occurred during the event.
+During the June 2025 Los Angeles protests, Donald Trump Jr., son of United States president Donald Trump, tweeted a photo captioned "Make Rooftop Koreans Great Again!" in reference to rioting and looting that occurred during the event.
 The Korean American Federation of Los Angeles repudiated Trump Jr's tweet, describing it as "mocking the current unrest" and urging that "the past trauma of the Korean people be never, ever exploited for any purpose."
 Hyungwon Kang, who shot the photograph while reporting on the 1992 riots, stated that Trump Jr. was "using the photo out of context," later consulting a lawyer when Trump Jr. proved unresponsive to requests to take down the post.